Stocks fall as trading starts for year of great expectations

 Of course, many risks remain for the market, even beyond the threat of economic lockdowns coming in the near term because of the raging pandemic.
 Prices have climbed enough that critics say stocks may be too expensive, particularly if the big rebound in corporate profits that investors expect to occur later this year doesn’t materialize.

-Politics is also still a wild card.
-Two runoff races in Georgia on Tuesday will determine which party controls the Senate.
-President Donald Trump, meanwhile, hasn’t given up his push to reverse the results of the free and fair election that saw him lose to Democratic president-elect Joe Biden.
+“The concern around that is regulatory risk and tax policy risk are back on the table,” Bell said.
+“That has investors feeling a little bit anxious.”

+But even in a Democratic sweep, markets see some causes for upside, including the potential for more stimulus for the economy.
+Democrats have been lobbying for $2,000 payments to go to most individuals, for example.

-About three in four stocks in the S&P 500 were falling Monday.
+Almost nine out of 10 stocks in the S&P 500 were falling Monday.
 On the losing end of the market were several Big Tech stocks.
-Apple slipped 1.3%, Microsoft fell 0.7% and Amazon lost 0.8%.
-While the dips were modest, the massive size of Big Tech stocks gives their movements much more sway over the S&P 500 than other companies.
+Apple fell 2.6%, Microsoft dropped 2.5% and Amazon lost 2.4%.
+Because they’re so massive in size, the movements of Big Tech stocks have much more sway over the S&P 500 than other companies.
 Those three were the biggest drags on the index.

-Momentum has slowed for Big Tech stocks, which soared earlier in the pandemic as shop- and work-from-home trends that benefit them accelerated.
-Many analysts expect the stock market’s gains to broaden this year as the economy recovers, with Big Tech no longer pulling so far away from the rest of the market.
+Airlines, cruise operators, hotel chains and stocks of other companies hit particularly hard by the pandemic also had some of the market’s sharpest losses.

 In Asia, Tokyo’s Nikkei 225 lost 0.7% after Prime Minister Yoshihide Suga said a state of emergency was under consideration for the Japanese capital and three surrounding prefectures due to surging virus caseloads.